marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 .. image:: _static/Nudge.PNG
     :alt:  300px

 A different example concerns the influence of a default on human behaviour.
 This is discussed thoroughly in Thaler and Sunstein’s book Nudge (2009).
 A nudge is a small push that directs participants to one decision or another. [[wikipedia:Nudge|Nudges]] can often be found when filling in surveys or questionnaires if one option is marked as default.
 Marking another option then requires an explicit decision.
 This can be illustrated by an experiment in which participants are asked whether or not they would like to participate in a company retirement plan.
 Two groups are asked to decide for or against a retirement plan, however, in the first group, the pro-option is marked as default and the other group has the contra-option marked.
 Results show that this treatment strongly influences participants‘ decisions.
 Those who have the contra-option set as default opt against the insurance scheme more often than those with the other option marked.
-This can be implemented in the [[Editing Mode]] by indicating the relevant variable in the “Default” field.
+This can be implemented in the [[editing Mode]] by indicating the relevant variable in the “Default” field.

 - Wage Increase